googleapis/java-spanner/session-and-channel-pool-configuration.md

 As shown in the example below, the `try-with-resources` block releases the session after it is complete.
-If you don't use `try-with-resources` block, unless you explicitly call the `close()` method on all resources such as `ResultSet` the session is not released back to the pool.
-If the transaction does not run within `try-with-resources` block and if we don't close the resources explicitly, we will have a session leak.
+If you don't use `try-with-resources` block, unless you explicitly call the `close()` method on all resources such as `ResultSet`, the session is not released back to the pool.

 ```java
 DatabaseClient client =